uservidya/python-web-stack/README.md

     Not currently implemented, since Django does not need it.
 Will corretly (if needed) when we add more formulae.

-* Create a Gunicorn config file.
+* Create a app server config file.
 (Where should this go?
 A central storage like Nginx config, or inside each project?)

     Not currently implemented.
 Need to write a startup script, but where best to put it? `/etc/init.d` is fine if we use APT.